celia-burghardt/Industry_optimisation_model/README.md

 data:
 ---------------------------
-contains all needed processed and rwa data
+contains all needed processed and raw data and PyPSA-Eur networks.